nathangrr/DietDash/README.md

 1) Will have the ability to add more than 6 daily goals.
 Will also add "scrolling" to the login page
 2) Compatibility for all iPad sizes
 3) The ability to add/remove goals at any point in the week without affecting the final progress.
 For example, if a goal is added on Thursday, then the progress bar Maximum Value will only go up by 20 instead of 35
-4) Track previously weekly progress, view more important feedback
+4) Track previous weekly progress, view more important feedback
 5) Database connectivity to store user data (as opposed to UserDefaults at the moment)

 NOTE: Version 1.0 on the App Store will only add Future Feature number 2